bryanwweber/orbital-mechanics-notes/_sources/the-orbit-equation/hyperbolic-trajectories.md

 When $e > 1$, the geometry of the trajectory is a hyperbola.
 The shape of a hyperbola is two symmetric, disconnected curves.
 The body following the trajectory occupies one of the curves.
 The other is an empty, imaginary orbit present only due to the mathematics.

-All interplanetary bodies such as comets or asteroids that approach the earth, or any spacecraft we want to send to other planets, must be on a hyperbolic trajectory.
+All interplanetary bodies such as comets or asteroids that approach the Earth, or any spacecraft we want to send to other planets, must be on a hyperbolic trajectory.
 Whereas a parabolic trajectory has zero velocity at infinite radius, the hyperbolic trajectory has some non-zero velocity.

 From the orbit equation, Eq. {eq}`eq:scalar-orbit-equation`, we see that the denominator goes to zero when $1 + e\cos\nu$ goes to zero.
 The true anomaly when this happens is called the **true anomaly of the asymptote**: